 End users have always craved for quality video content.
 But now, with the surge of mobile devices, smart TVs and virtual reality, the boundaries are shifted drastically and broadcasters have a very complex job in guaranteeing quality on every device used out there.

-And the fact that viewers expect a television-like experience while watching video on every devices, does not help publishers.
-Users are used to turn on the TV and enjoy a HD-quality video stream, in real time.
+And the fact that viewers expect a television-like experience while watching video on every device, does not help publishers.
+Users are used to turning on the TV and enjoy an HD-quality video stream, in real time.
 Achieving this in a fragmented online world is most challenging because the broadcaster can not control the device, the operating system, or the quality of the broadband connection.